Dynamic AWS EMR clusters

 We recommend that you use a fully Elastic AI infrastructure based on EKS.
 Please see Elastic AI computation, or get in touch with your Dataiku Customer Success Manager, Technical Account Manager or Sales Engineer for more information and studying the best options.

-DSS can create and manage multiple EMR clusters, allowing you to easily scale your workloads accross multiple clusters, use clusters dynamically for some scenarios, …
+DSS can create and manage multiple EMR clusters, allowing you to easily scale your workloads across multiple clusters, use clusters dynamically for some scenarios, …

 For more information on dynamic clusters and the usage of a dynamic cluster for a scenario, please see Multiple Hadoop clusters.